Your customer drives the bus when it comes to online shopping.

 It’s tempting to try to tailor content for all shoppers, but the truth is that’s next to impossible.
 Effective brand content isn’t black or white, but instead, we should think of it as living on a spectrum.
 Content can move within a certain range to attract a wider range of shoppers and interests, rather than pigeon-holing everything into one approach.

 This is where the rubber meets the road.
 You can have all the knowledge and insight in the world, but a plan without execution is no plan at all.

-Here are some key things to know as you develop your product marketing strategy and shopping experience in this category:
+Here are some key things to know as you develop your Enhanced Brand Content strategy and shopping experience:

 Alright, so what should you avoid?